Prophet's Prey: Release

 The film had its world premiere at the Sundance Film Festival on January 26, 2015.
 It also screened at AFI Docs on June 18, 2015.
 The film was released in a limited release on September 18, 2015, followed by a broadcast on Showtime on October 10, 2015.

 Reception

-Critical reception

 Prophet's Prey received positive reviews from film critics.
 It holds a 93% approval rating on review aggregator website Rotten Tomatoes, based on 27 reviews, with a weighted average of 7.00/10.
 The site's critical consensus reads, "Prophet's Prey finds documentarian Amy Berg striking again at evil masquerading as righteousness -- and, as she did with Deliver Us from Evil, hitting her targets with impressive precision."
 On Metacritic, the film holds a rating of 77 out of 100, based on 15 critics, indicating "generally favorable reviews".